Setting goals can be an excellent way to help you on your path to healing from traumatic events....

 Recognising the signs of narcissistic abuse is the first step towards recovery.
 These signs may include constant criticism, lack of empathy, manipulation, and an overwhelming sense of guilt or obligation.

-Breaking free from a narcissistic partner or parent (particularly a mother) can be immensely challenging.
-It often involves setting firm boundaries, seeking external support, and sometimes, making the difficult decision to distance oneself from the toxic relationship.
+Breaking free from this situation can be immensely challenging.
+It often involves setting firm boundaries, seeking external support, and sometimes, making the difficult decision to distance oneself from the relationship so you can heal.

 The Healing Process: Steps to Compassionately Reclaim Your Life